forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **1252.
 Cells with Odd Values in a Matrix**

 The state of each row and column can be represented by a single variable, so we only need `bool[] rows = new bool[n]` and `bool[] columns = new bool[m]`.
+Similar problem: **1380.
+Lucky Numbers in a Matrix**: Save the minimum value of each row and maximum value of each column.

 **1267.
 Count Servers that Communicate**